-Unlike last time, this sound was deafeningly shrill.
-It hit my ears so hard that the world around me crumbled like a potato wafer under truck tyre.
-I let out an inaudible cry in semi-conscious frustration and wrapped my hands around the pillow, pressing them harder over my head.
-I rolled on the bed, changed sides, but the sound still churned my insides.
-This time it seemed to come from the floor below me; a piercing monophony that seemed to drill a hole right through the bed.
-I extended my arms and probed again, trying to reach the floor below my bed.
-But my fingers only moved through the air, way above the floor level, collecting wads of mockery that the sound below threw at me.
+Unlike the earlier, this was deafeningly shrill.
+It hit my ears so hard that the world crumbled like a potato wafer under truck tyres.
+I cried in semi-conscious frustration and wrapped hands around the pillow, pressing them harder over the head.
+I rolled on the bed, changed sides, but it still churned my insides.
+This time the sound seemed to come from the floor below; a piercing mono-phone that drilled a hole through the bed.
+I extended my arms and probed again, trying to reach the floor.
+But my fingers only moved through the air, way above the cool stone tiles, collecting wads of mockery that the sound below threw at me.

-By this time, my comatose head was coming back to normalcy and I had started rolling back into the unromantic mundane reality; the unenviable reality of waking up inside the Indian Institute of Management, Ahmedabad (IIMA) to another twenty non-stop hours of classes, meal-skips, quizzes, assignments and semi-night-outs.
+By this time, my comatose head was coming back to normalcy and I had started rolling back into the unromantic mundane reality; the unenviable chore of waking up inside the Indian Institute of Management, Ahmedabad (IIMA) to another twenty non-stop hours of classes, meal-skips, quizzes, assignments and semi-night-outs.
 And this day couldn’t have been worse.

 Time wasn’t just running out.
 It was zooming past like an F-16 fighter plane, its after-thunders drumming my heart.
 I stumbled on my own slippers as I fumbled for the toothbrush and paste.
-After ten seconds of an excruciating search operation, I located and pulled out my towel, 3% visible in the pile of clothes.
+After ten seconds of an excruciating search operation, I located and pulled out my towel, three percent visible in the pile of clothes.
 Before I realized, I was running towards the bathroom adorned with all the morning-routine paraphernalia, including an unlikely accompaniment – my wristwatch — to help me fight the losing-but-yet-not-all-lost battle against the 9:00 am deadline.
 The next 180 seconds were action-packed – like the climax of a bizarre C-grade Bollywood movie in fast-forward.
-70 seconds to 9:00 and I was already inside my cargo pants; pants that afforded me the least putting on time, so crucial for survival when you wake up frighteningly late on a fateful morning with Prof. RC taking the first lecture.
+70 seconds to 9:00 and I was already inside my cargo pants; pants that gave me the least putting on time, so crucial for survival when you wake up frighteningly late on a fateful morning with Prof. RC taking the first lecture.

 Slamming the door behind me unlocked, I took five Olympian long jumps to the flight of stairs leading out of the dorm (IIMA short for dormitory).
 As I took three steps down, my heart choked.
 It dawned on me that I had left the SFI case mat in the room.
 The case mat, a brown spiral-bound book of cases meant for classroom discussion, was an absolute survival kit that rendered an array of services in the classroom, including providing a life-saving opportunity to look busy (keep looking at it…just keep looking at it as if the texts are all that is left in your life!) to avoid the professor’s attention.
-The selected pages of the case mat had been sleepily marked last night with a highlighter pen in a way that could inspire a thousand guessing games.
+The selected pages of the case mat had been sleepily marked last night with a highlighter in a way that could inspire a thousand guessing games.
 Guess, which line is highlighted; the one above or the one below?
 Guess, what’s more…the lines that are highlighted or ones that are not?
 Well, the somnamography (sorry, I had to invent this word) not withstanding, these highlights could save you some terrible embarrassment in the class, provided you have prayed really hard to get a luxurious 20-30 seconds before a question passes to you.
-If you didn’t pray hard enough or were thinking of campus girls while praying and are facing a brand new question, then the case mat along with the fluorescent yellow highlights is pretty much close to useless.
+If you didn’t pray hard enough or were thinking of campus girls while praying or are facing a brand new question, then the case mat along with the fluorescent highlights is pretty much useless.

-As I came out running from my dorm and climbed up the stairs to the classroom building, I saw a couple of my classmates scrambling their way towards the class, a half-consumed banana or an empty coffee cup in hand, sandwich partly stuffed into the mouth, partly sticking out.
+As I came out running from the dorm and climbed up the stairs to the classroom, I saw a couple of classmates scrambling their way towards the CR (classroom in IIMA), a half-consumed banana or an empty coffee cup in hand, sandwich partly stuffed into the mouth, partly sticking out.
 I ran, trailing fifteen steps behind them as the countdown began.
-20 seconds, 19, 18, 17… My hands were now working me up harder than my feet.
+20 seconds, 19, 18, 17… My hands were now working harder than the feet.
 I was flying on the last set of stairs, jerking my body up, skipping a couple of stairs below.

 A heavy silence had descended on the room.
 Cold air flowing from the air conditioning vents above mixed with a strained nervousness and settled into the room, depositing itself on the pale faces, turning the room into a cold concentration chamber.
 Horror sat on the faces.
 Horror so heavy that it bent the heads.
 Everyone looked down.
 I opened the case mat, which until now was clinging to my armpits, and started sifting through the pages, silently, blending myself into the neighbourhood as much as possible.
 Attracting attention by making a rustling noise was the last thing I could dare do at this moment.

 The professor spoke.
-His sarcasm-filled sharp voice ripped through the silence like a siren in the still of a dead night.
+His sarcasm-filled sharp voice ripped through the silence like a siren in the dead of the night.
 He thought some of us were missing (in IIMA, the teacher doesn’t take the attendance; the teaching assistant does).
-He asked us to do a headcount so that he knew how many of thought his classes were worth a miss; how many dared to think the unthinkable.
-The count started at the extreme left-hand side corner of the innermost ring of benches, closest to the professor’s table.
+He asked us to do a headcount so that he knew how many of us thought his classes were worth a miss; exactly how many dared to think the unthinkable.
+The count started at the extreme left corner of the innermost ring of benches, closest to the professor’s table.
 One; the next one looked up; Two.
 Then the next, and so it continued like a Mexican wave with people looking up before their turn came and immediately looking down after they got themselves a number.
 Most chose to look busy by turning back and forth the case mat pages or flipping through the notebooks.
 Yet some others pulled pens out of their pockets and started writing the date, time and the subject on their notebooks — they never usually do this in a class — to keep themselves busy with a plausible reason.
 I was among the last set of people, drawing lines repeatedly below the topic heading till the paper gave away and tip of the pen crossed over to deface the page below.

 Time didn’t seem to move in his class.
 Even if it did, it was like a rickety road-roller moving on you – extremely slow and painful.
 In a room full of frozen watches and frozen body parts, only the prof moved, marching from one poor victim to another like a modern-day Alexander, taking pleasure in subjecting some of the best minds of India to 70 minutes of absolute helplessness.
 Unfortunately, by this time, 80 minutes had already passed.
 With that, also did pass a barrage of demeaning remarks, reprimands, half-baked jokes, self-inflicted laughter, new inventions in torture techniques and yes, some teachings too – though heavily coloured by his own (mis?) interpretations.

 I surreptitiously looked at my watch.
 10:20 AM.
-A shot put ball was being dragged through my caved gut.
+A shot put ball dragged through my caved gut.
 Having skipped the dinner the previous night and now the breakfast, I was seething in pain and hunger.
 It was already 10 minutes past the scheduled time.
 Yet he showed no signs of stopping.

 10:30 is the time when the over-enthusiastic and purposely punctual mess boys close down breakfast.
 Two seconds late and the doors close right on your face.
 And you lose your righteous claim on the cold cereals that had waited so long for you.